-The development of affordable workforce residential property to stimulate further economic development is an essential governmental purpose.
+The development of commercial, institutional, and residential property and to stimulate further economic development is an essential governmental purpose.

 GENERAL DEFINITIONS AS USED IN THIS PLAN

 The following terms found in this Plan have the following meanings:

 "Base" or "Tax Incremental Base" means the aggregate assessed value of all taxable property located within a Tax Incremental District on the date the district is created, as determined by SDCL § 11-9-20.